Table of Contents

 Easy day trips from Bentota Sri Lanka

-Bentota beach is surrounded by many interesting places with historical and natural importance.
+Bentota beach is surrounded by many interesting places of historical and natural importance.
 Bentota beach is conveniently located giving easy access to a large number of interesting places such as Galle, Matara, Kandy, Colombo, Sinharaja, Kitulgala, Alutgama, Yala, and Udawalawe.

-If you are interested in organizing day tours to see important historical and natural attractions in and around Bentota beach, it is possible with local tour operators and they are more than happy organize it for you.
+If you are interested in organizing day tours to see important historical and natural attractions in and around Bentota beach, it is possible with local tour operators and they are more than happy to organize it for you.
 You can get the assistance of seerendipity tours, you are always welcome to contact us at any type of tour arrangement in Sri Lanka.

 Bentota beach is not only popular for beach hopping but also for water sports, due to its location Bentota beach has become a water sports centre on the island.

-Diving, snorkelling, surfing, boating, fishing, banana boating, kitesurfing, canoeing, kayaking are some of the popular activities here.
+Diving, snorkelling, surfing, boating, fishing, banana boating, kitesurfing, canoeing, and kayaking are some of the popular activities here.
 The sea around Bentota provides you with several diving hotspots for scuba diving and snorkelling.

 Don’t forget to take a boat ride along the Bentota River and head on to the country’s interior.
 This river cruise would be a lifetime experience for you.
 You would be able to see the rich mangrove forests on the river banks and a large number of aquatic bird species.
 Water monitors, crocodiles and monkeys are common animals here.

-Other than being popular with a very suitable setup for beach holidays, there are many other reasons to visit this holiday destination that you maybe not aware of.
+Other than being popular with a very suitable setup for beach holidays, there are many other reasons to visit this holiday destination that you may be not aware of.
 Following are some of the reasons that make Bentota an interesting holiday on the west coast of Sri Lanka.

 Madu River Boat Ride

 Madu Ganga is the 2nd biggest wetland in the country and one of the best places to explore the country’s depleting mangrove forest cover.
-There is a large number of animals in the river and most seen animals are crocodiles, land Monitors, monkeys.
+There is a large number of animals in the river and the most seen animals are crocodiles, land Monitors, and monkeys.